EASTON EMS WILL BE OFFERING TWO ACCELERATED SUMMER PROGRAMS FOR THE FIRST TIME!

 An EMR applicant must be at least fourteen (14) years old

-EMR Cost: $800* ( Emergency Medical Responder: Your First Response in Emergency Care Sixth Edition)
+EMR Cost: $800* ( Emergency Medical Responder: Your First Response in Emergency Care Seventh Edition)

 Class location: Easton Emergency Medical Services – 448 Sport Hill Rd – Easton